ti-oluwa/traffik/README.md

 Traffik provides elegant rate limiting capabilities for FastAPI applications with support for both HTTP and WebSocket connections.
 It offers multiple backend options including in-memory storage for development and Redis for production environments.
 Customizable throttling strategies allow you to define limits based on time intervals, client identifiers, and more.

 Traffik was inspired by [fastapi-limiter](https://github.com/long2ice/fastapi-limiter), and some of the code is adapted from it.
-However, Traffik aims to provide a more flexible and extensible solution with a focus on performance and ease of use.
+However, Traffik aims to provide a more flexible and extensible solution with a focus on ease of use.
+Some of these differences are listed below.

 ## Features

 - 🚀 **Easy Integration**: Simple decorator and dependency-based throttling
 - 🔄 **Multiple Backends**: In-memory (development) and Redis (production) support
 - 🌐 **Protocol Support**: Both HTTP and WebSocket throttling
-- ⚡ **High Performance**: Efficient Lua scripts for Redis backend
 - 🔧 **Flexible Configuration**: Time-based limits with multiple time units
 - 🎯 **Per-Route Throttling**: Individual limits for different endpoints
 - 📊 **Client Identification**: Customizable client identification strategies